Kew's Millennium Seed Bank - ENSCONET Consortium

-The European Native Seed Conservation Network (ENSCONET) works to safeguard Europe's native plant species.
+The European Native Seed Conservation Network (ENSCONET) Consortium works to safeguard Europe's native plant species.

 Fifth ENSCONET AGM members and the Seed Collecting Workshop participants during a field day at "Ciampedie Catinaccio" in the Fassa Dolomites, Trentino, Italy.
 (Image: Renzo Vicentini, Museo Tridentino de Scienze Naturali, Trento, Italy)